TarasiukDima/nodejs2022Q2-service/README.md

 ## Important info!

-- Rename file from .env.default to .env
+- Copy and paste .env.default, then rename file from '.env copy.example' to '.env'
 - **For work docker compose file need clear or remove folder src/migration**, migration start from Dockerfile.

 ## Running application